0%

 3. Evaluate Resource Constraints

-• What: Consider the budget for LLM API calls, computational resources (CPU/GPU), and storage for memory/knowledge bases.
+• What: Consider your budget for LLM API calls, computational resources (CPU/GPU), and storage for memory/knowledge bases.

 • Why It Matters: More complex agentic patterns, especially multi-agent systems, involve significantly more LLM inferences and tool interactions, directly increasing costs and computational load.
 Resource planning is critical for sustainable deployment.